zaphosting/docs/docs/source_custom_content.md

 ---
 id: source_custom_content
-title: Source Games Installing custom content and mods on game servers
+title: Installing custom content and mods on game servers
 description: Information on how to install custom content and mods on your Source game server (e.g. CSS or Garry's Mod) from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Custom Content
 ---